Warner Bros delays 'Dune', 'The Batman' movies

 The release of the new James Bond movie "No Time to Die" from MGM and Comcast Corp's Universal Pictures has also been delayed until April 2021.

-(Reporting by Vishal Vivek in Bengaluru and Lisa Richwine in Los Angeles; Editing by Bernard Orr)
+(Reporting by Vishal Vivek in Bengaluru and Lisa Richwine in Los Angeles; Editing by Bernard Orr and Saumyadeb Chakrabarty)

 ((Vishal.Vivek@thomsonreuters.com;))